SwamiCs/delta-demo/README.md

 # delta-demo
-This is an Demo Git and Github class
+This is an Demo Git and Github class.